sickboyy/DTABND/README.md

  * The word CAMERA PHONE [Constraints]
  * The word NAIVE ART [Confusion]

 The images are either going to be collaborated into a zine or exhibited at an exhibition.
-Haven't decided yet.
+I haven't decided yet.

 ======